4.9

 Copied

 Sales Director with over 9 years of experience in achieving sales targets, leading high-performing teams, and driving business growth.
 Known for exceptional expertise in sales strategy development and a track record in building and strengthening client relationships.
-Proven ability to analyze market trends, provide strategic insights, and consistently exceed sales objectives.
+Proven ability to analyse market trends, provide strategic insights, and consistently exceed sales objectives.

-4. Keep It Snappy
+4. Keep It Compact and Specific

 Takeaway